Kzarama/flask/README.md

 Messages for the user

+## Blueprint

+Method for make the application modular

 ## Debug

 Allows that the error messages show in the browser and refresh the data in the browser